fabric8io/fabric8-ipaas/README.md

 If you are using JMS then if you use the [mq-client](mq-client) library the **io.fabric8.mq.core.MQConnectionFactory** class will automatically default to using the `activemq` message service for scalable messaging.

+If you wish to connect to a different messaging service other than `activemq` then use the `$ACTIVEMQ_SERVICE_NAME` environment variable.

 #### Using Camel

 If you use the [camel-amq](camel-amq) library and `amq:` component it will automically default to using the `activemq` message service for scalable messaging.

+If you wish to connect to a different messaging service other than `activemq` then use the `$ACTIVEMQ_SERVICE_NAME` environment variable.

 #### Use a Message Gateway Sidecar